exactly-once/workshop/Short/Ex2/Ex2.md

 In this exercise we are going to use principles of *chaos engineering* to add a chaos monkey that duplicates all outgoing messages.
 We are going to use NServiceBus framework for messaging but any other similar framework offers similar extension points.

-In NServiceBus the extension point is the `Behavior` class.
+In NServiceBus the appropriate extension point for this task is the `Behavior` class.
 NServiceBus has message processing pipelines for incoming and outgoing messages.
 These pipelines are composed of `Behaviors`.
-Each behavior can execute arbitrary code and pass invocation further to behaviors that are further down the pipeline.
+Each behavior can execute arbitrary code and pass invocation to behaviors that are further down the pipeline.
 Here's an example behavior:

 ```
 class MyBehavior : Behavior<IOutgoingLogicalMessageContext> //T defines in which part of the pipeline the behavior is injected